NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/ReviewIgtTrainingRelatedMaterialsThatCouldBeUsedInTrainingMedicieStudents/README.md

 permalink: /:path/

-project_title: Review IGT training related materials that could be used in training medicie students
+project_title: Review IGT training related materials that could be used in training medicine students
 category: IGT and Training
 presenter_location: In-person